Blue vervain

 Flowering period: July

-Tall (3-5’) but delicate in appearance, blue vervain adds a lovely blue to violet accent to the pollinator garden in summer.
-Flowers bloom upon vertical spikes which are grouped atop the plant in candelabra-like fashion.
-As new blooms replace old, flowers ascend the spikes during a long, 2-month bloom period (July – August).
+Tall (3-5’) but delicate in appearance, blue vervain adds a lovely blue-violet accent to the pollinator garden in summer.
+Flowers bloom upon vertical spikes which are grouped in candelabra-like fashion.
+As new blooms replace old, flowers ascend the spikes during a long, 2-month period (July – August).

 Photo by Ashley Keesling.